aashishmalik7936/PLAstiCC-Astronimical-classification/ReadMe.md

 I trained a xgboost model & a lgbm model on 12 fold CV and took the average for the best submission.

+For test set, I did the prediction in chunks because the data was very huge and showing out of memory when I was loading the data altogether.

             ################################### What more could have been done #######################################

 I was more dependent on boosting models and totally ignored linear models which could have been helpfull in belnding as they create more